Karhugit/Testing-liberator/README.md

 My Library
 ==========

-Orac will sync lists to it's internal DB with full details, this means faster widgets and no reliance on trakt or tmdb.
+Orac will sync lists to it's internal DB with full details, this means faster widgets and no reliance on trakt,tmdb,simkl or mdblist.
 The lists that are synced are separated into 'your lists' (i.e. owned by you and always present in the library on the assumption that as you created them you want to regard whats in the lists as in your library), and 'generic lists' (lists provided by trakt or tmdb such as trending).
 The 'my lists' section contains all of your lists - trakt (watchlist, collection, personal), tmdb (watchlist, personal) together.
 This is the heart of this architecture - the lists are just indexes or subsets of your library, nothing more.
 All of the items (movies/tvshows/episodes) are stored in static and dynamic databases, the lists are stored as indexes to this database but are really just a subset.

 At this point the architecture is nothing more than what current addons do with caching, just a slightly different DB structure.
 So what's the point?
 Well, for that you need to understand the internal library indexing.